 It’s not always easy to find which ones are safe in a store or on a bar menu, so I’ve taken the guess-work out for you here, both in highlighting brands and categories and in teaching you how to label read and shop discernedly.

-Gluten free beer is relatively new in our world (cheers!), but many other alcohols and wines have been gluten free all along.
+Safe gluten free beer is relatively new in our world (cheers!), but many other alcohols and wines have been gluten free all along.

 Nonetheless, there remains a lot of confusion surrounding “gluten removed” versus naturally gluten free beers, and myths perpetuate about gluten in wine and gluten in alcohol.

-While only certain beers are gluten free, all wine is gluten free.
+I’ll cut to the chase: while only certain beers are gluten free, all wine is gluten free.
 Wine is made from grapes, which are very definitely free from gluten (gluten is a protein found within the grains of wheat, barley and rye).

 If you’d like to drink wine while reducing your environmental footprint, Really Good Boxed Wine is an interesting option for you!
 One box holds the equivalent of 4 bottles, keeps the wine fresh for 6 weeks, and unlike typical boxed wine, is actually made with high quality wines.
-The wines are endorsed by Master Sommelier Andy Mysers; they are the only boxed wines to have ever been endorsed by a Master Sommelier.
-I tasted the Paso Robles Cabernet Sauvignon and it was surprisingly good (yes, I’ll admit to having low expectations for a boxed wine!).

 To hear more details on the wine-making process and how wine really is gluten free, have a listen to the podcast of my radio show, The Gluten Free Voice, where gluten in wine was the topic of conversation that episode.